cosibot/cosibot-international/bot/data/nlu.md

 - How many floors does your home have?
 - I wanna know your place.
 - I want to know your place.
-- Is it winter spring summer or fall where you live?
+- Is it winter, spring, summer or fall where you live?
+- Is it winter where you live?
+- Is it spring where you live?
+- Is it summer where you live?
+- Is it fall where you live?
 - Name your location.
 - Tell me where are you.
 - Tell me where is located your home.